nesthivep/manus/README.md

 # OpenManus 🙋
 Manus is incredible, but OpenManus can achieve any ideas without an Invite Code 🛫!

-Our team members [@mannaandpoem](https://github.com/mannaandpoem) [@XiangJinyu](https://github.com/XiangJinyu) [@MoshiQAQ](https://github.com/MoshiQAQ) [@didiforgithub](https://github.com/didiforgithub) from [@MetaGPT](https://github.com/geekan/MetaGPT) built it within 3 hours!

-It's a simple implementation, so we welcome any suggestions, contributions, and feedback!

-**New Feature:** We've now introduced a brand new Web application interface that allows you to interact with OpenManus more intuitively and conveniently!
+**New Feature:** The brand new Web application interface, passionately crafted by **Yunqi AI**, is now available!
+Interact with OpenManus more intuitively and conveniently, bringing your ideas to life instantly!

+Thanks to the MetaGPT team for providing the basic framework for OpenManus.

 Enjoy your own agent with OpenManus!